Alex-Darby04/sdl3-to-dsu/ReadMe.md

 * GUI for remapping controller inputs and showing cemuhook server
 * Clean up code massively (currently lot of vibecoding, code is pretty naff)
 * Support steam controller 2 (If valve would ever ship mine :/)
+* Add HIDHide

 # To use
+This project currently only supports windows.
+Linux honestly has better programs for this sort of thing.

 * Run ```dotnet run```
 * Connect CemuHook to 127.0.0.1 and port 26760